 Although a lesser-known platform, Fundly has helped users raise more than $330 million.
 Its keep-it-all policy, which Fundly calls a “no raise requirement,” and its supportive team make it one of the best platforms for personal fundraising.

-- Types of Campaigns: Campaigns that are most successful on Fundly support individual needs or charitable causes.
+- Types of Campaigns: The most successful Fundly campaigns support individual needs or charitable causes.
 You can fundraise for personal goals, like a trip around the world, but those types of campaigns don’t do well on Fundly.

 - Payment Processing: They accept all major credit cards and process them through Stripe.
 You get to keep all donations, minus processing fees.
 Funds are technically available for immediate withdrawal.
-However, processing them can take two to seven business days.
+However, processing them takes seven business days.

-- Fees: There is no fee to create and start your campaign.
-But Fundly deducts a 4.9% fee from every donation plus a payment-processing fee of 2.9% plus $0.30 per transaction.
+- Fees: There’s no fee to create and start your campaign.
+But Fundly deducts a 4.9% fee from every donation.
+There’s also a third-party payment-processing fee of 2.9% plus $0.30 per transaction.
 They automatically apply discounts for larger campaigns.

 - Advantages: In addition to fully customizable campaign pages and outstanding customer service, Fundly allows you to create your own in-house fundraising T-shirts, sweatshirts, phone cases, mugs, and tote bags, which they print and ship as thank-you gifts for donors who give whatever amount you establish.
 Although the cost of these fundraising items depends on the product and number of images, the price for printing and shipping the average T-shirt is around $15.